azukaitis/json_to_cmake/README.md

 # json_to_cmake
-# Python tool to convert python to cmake variables
+# Python tool to convert JSON data into cmake variables
 usage: json_to_cmake.py [-h] [--output OUTPUT] [--name NAME] [--delim DELIM]
                         jsonfile
 ```
 usage: json_to_cmake.py [-h] [--output OUTPUT] [--name NAME] [--delim DELIM]
                         jsonfile

-Flatten a json file into single name value pairs for use with CMake.
+Flatten a JSON file into single name value pairs for use with CMake.

 positional arguments:
   jsonfile         Name of json file to flatten